usagimaru/RePoof/README.md

 # RePoof
-An injection that displays the lost Poof effect (experiment).
+An injection that displays the lost Poof effect of the Dock (experiment).

 ![](./poof-on-dock.gif)